-Fellowship Period: Spring 2019 Exhibition dates: April 1 - May 10, 2019 Exhibition location: Gould Gallery, College of Built Environments, University of Washington Lecture: Spring 2019 (dates to be announced) Workshop: Spring 2019 (dates to be announced)
+Fellowship Period: March - April 2019 Exhibition dates: April 1 - May 10, 2019 Exhibition location: Gould Gallery, College of Built Environments, University of Washington Lecture at Southeast Asia Center: April 2019 (dates to be announced) Reception: Workshop: April 2019 (dates to be announced)

 I am humbled to have been selected by the University of Washington as a Walker Ames guest scholar.
 Founded in 1936, the Walker Ames program is one of the oldest and most prestigious programs of its kind at the University of Washington, and supports UW in hosting some of the world’s most distinguished scientists, writers, and thought leaders on their campus.
 What a privilege it is to have been invited to take part in this program!

 For this visit, I will be spending time on their verdant campus, participating in seminars, classes and informal discussions, and even exhibiting with two other amazing women artists/innovators--Sara Zewde and Morehshin Allahyari.
 I’m looking forward to spending quality time working with, speaking to, and learning from UW faculty and students as we analyze ways in which art can help excavate, raise questions, and offer perspectives within our own personal, familial, and communal histories.

-Thank you, Linh Nguyen for the nomination, and to the University of Washington for hosting me and for the generous support that you’ve shown me.
+Thank you, Professor Linh Thủy Nguyễn for the nomination, and to the University of Washington for hosting me and for the generous support that you’ve shown me.